HOW TO CREATE YOUR VIENNA 2-DAY ITINERARY

 How to get around

 👟 Vienna is a very walkable city.
-Many of the main attractions and historic sites are located in the city center and you can easily reach them on foot.
-Austria’s capital is the perfect place for nice strolls and endless walks – so I recommend walking as much as possible.
-This way, you will most likely not miss out on one of the many gorgeous buildings on the side streets.
+Many of the main attractions and historic sites are located in the city center and I mostly walk whenever I am in Vienna – it is the perfect place for nice strolls and endless walks.
+This way, I do not miss out on one of the many gorgeous buildings on the side streets.

-🚌 Only a few attractions are further away so you might need public transport/taxi.
-Vienna has a well-developed public transportation system, which includes buses, trams, and a metro system (U-Bahn), that can quickly take you to other parts of the city if needed.
+🚌 Only a few attractions are further away so I use public transport.
+Vienna has a well-developed public transportation system, which includes buses, trams, and a metro system (U-Bahn).

 The public transport is not only excellent but also quite affordable (8€ for a 24-hour ticket or 14,10€ for a 48-hour ticket).